SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 Notes:

 - As said, the available data depeneds on the current simulator.
-If available, information about tyre wear, brake temeperatures and wear and so on are included as well.
+If available, information about tyre wear, brake temperatures and wear and so on are included as well.
 - The number of laps in the lap history is limited to the 5 recent laps.
 - The number of pitstops in the pitstop history is unlimited.

-Additionally, you can allow the LLM to call [predefined or custom actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-actions) as a result of your conversation.
+Additionally, you can allow the LLM to *call* [predefined or custom actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-actions) as a result of your conversation.
 For example, if you ask the Strategist whether an undercut might be possible in one of the next laps, the LLM may call the Monte Carlo traffic simulation using an internal action.
 Which actions will be available to the LLM depends on the current Assistant.
 See corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#trigger-actions-from-conversation) for the Strategist for an example.

 IMPORTANT: When action handling is enabled, it might be necessary to disable the *Recognition* booster or at least set the "Creativity" to a very low value.
 Otherwise the "Recognition" booster might detect a command pattern, which will match to a pre-defined voice command, thereby preventing the LLM from creating a custom action plan.